 Traveling in a campervan is all about embracing the open road and exploring new places with the comforts of a tiny house on wheels.
-If you’re just building out your campervan, there are some simple things you can do during your build that will pay off big when it’s finally time to enjoy it.
+If you’re building out your campervan, there are some simple campervan hacks you can do during your build that will pay off big when it’s finally time to enjoy it.

-These 10 campervan hacks that you can easily incorporate into any build will ensure that your van life journey will be safer, more comfortable, and enjoyable.
+These 10 campervan hacks and tips are easy to incorporate into any build and will ensure that your van life journey will be safe, comfortable, and enjoyable!

-The campervan build tips and hacks that we cover in this post improved our van life experience as we traveled through 15 countries in our campervan, and we hope they can help you too.
+The campervan build tips that we cover in this post improved our van life experience as we traveled through 15 countries during our Pan-American road trip, and we hope they can help you too.
 Let’s dive in!

 Here are 10 easy campervan hacks to add functionality to your build: